Can LLM "Self-report"?: Evaluating the Validity of Self-report Scales in Measuring Personality Design in LLM-based Chatbots: Introduction

-Our work provides three contributions, \begin{itemize} \item Through an empirical study with 500 participants, we unveil the validity concerns of using self-report personality scales for evaluating LLM-based chatbot's personality design. \item Our result offers design implications for creating effective personality design evaluation methods that are grounded in real-world task interactions. \item We present a dataset containing a rich log of human interactions with 500 chatbots, each with distinct personality designs, along with human perceptions of their personalities, facilitating the development of novel interaction-based personality evaluation methods. \end{itemize}
+Our study reveals the limitations of relying solely on self-report measures to assess personality design in LLM-based chatbots.
+We argue that effective evaluation methods must account for how a chatbot's personality emerges through interaction with human users and should be grounded in task-based performance.
+Future research should consider the rich signals in human-chatbot interactions and incorporate human perception as a critical dimension in evaluating personalized AI systems.
+Our work makes three main contributions: \begin{itemize} \item Through an empirical study with 500 participants, we highlight the validity concerns of using self-report personality scales to evaluate the personality design of LLM-based chatbots. \item Our result offers design implications for creating effective personality design evaluation methods that are grounded in real-world task interactions. \item We present a dataset containing a rich log of human interactions with 500 chatbots, each with distinct personality designs and human perceptions of their personalities, facilitating the development of interaction-based personality evaluation methods. \end{itemize}